bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 For the purpose of this tutorial, consider the following scenario:
+You want live statistics
-Every 15 seconds, you want to get statistics of users' clicks and purchases.
+of users' clicks and purchases.
-Information about clicks and purchases is stored in two separate Kafka topics.
+Information about clicks and purchases is stored in separate Kafka topics.
-To retrieve the information about users' statistics, you create a multi-subscription.
+To retrieve such combined users' statistics, you create a multi-subscription.

 ## Modify your schema with and define the multi-subscription

-Before the details of multi-subscriptions are presented, extend your schema `example.graphql` with the following type:
+As a first step,
+add the following to your schema `example.graphql`:
 ```graphql
 type Click {
     userId: Int!
     timestamp: Int
 }
 ```

-Additionally, create a topic that holds entries of the `Click` type:
+Next, create a topic that holds `Click` entries:
 ```shell
 quick topic create click --key-type string
  --value-type schema --schema example.Click
 ```

-To introduce multi-subscriptions,
-we will extend the schema
+We can now extend the schema
-(consult the earlier sections of the documentation if you don't have the previous schema) as follows:
+(from earlier sections of this documentation) as follows:
 ```graphql
 type Subscription {
     userStatistics: UserStatistics